LP980 Transient Absorption Spectrometer

 Kinetic (K) and Spectral (S) Mode

 Transverse sample excitation geometry comes as standard.
-Thin-film, diffuse reflection, Raman, fluorescence and phosphorescence lifetime measurement, and LIBS accessories are available as options.
+Thin-film, diffuse reflection, fluorescence and phosphorescence lifetime measurement accessories are available as options.

 Our tried and tested advanced software, the L900 package, is capable of dual mode measurement removing the need to make any manual mechanical adjustments.
 The software has an easy-to-use graphical user interface that simplifies a users ability to take measurements easily.
 Users can comprehensively manipulate data and perform analysis routines.